-Students can elect to take this class for credit or audit it.
+Students can elect to take this class in place of a math or language credit, and can choose to either receive credit or audit it.
 In order to receive credit, students must submit a final portfolio to their advisor as demonstration of their learning and progress over the course of the semester.